leohinterlang/argFace/README.md

 * ArgProcedure does not use any reflection.
 In this model, information is exchanged by making method calls to the interface.
 Although these methods are available to all of the models, they are not always necessary.

+Other command line interfaces (CLI) require a long sequence of procedural code just to get the options and arguments to make sense.
+ArgFace does away with all that clutter.
+Rather than a load of initialization code, the usage text fully describes what is expected by the program.